- General Curbside Trash Collection

 - Dish Washers

-*Residents may bring recyclable metal items to Covanta free, once a week.
+*Residents may bring recyclable metal items (except those that contain refrigerant) to Covanta free, once a week.
 Please see more information below.

 Needles/Syringes*: Should be disposed of in a hard plastic container, such as a detergent bottle, capped securely, and labeled as "Sharps, then placed in the refuse."
 Needles and Syringes should never go into the recycling bin.